63°F

 A casino spokesman said disruptions were cleared as of Friday morning.

 “Station Casinos was affected by the global outages,” the spokesman said in a statement.
-“The Company had a temporary outage late Thursday night due to a third-party vendor, lasting a few hours.
-All systems companywide were quickly restored to full capacity early this morning.”
+“The Company had a temporary outage late Thursday night due to a third-party vendor, lasting a few hours.”

-Many Strip properties on Friday morning appeared to be functioning.
-Gaming and hotel operations at The Venetian, Treasure Island, Caesars Entertainment properties and Wynn Resorts were normal.
-A spokesman for MGM Resorts International on Friday said the company’s hotels and gaming floors are operating normally.
+Other Strip properties did not appear to be affected.
+Gaming and hotel operations at The Venetian, Treasure Island, Caesars Entertainment properties and Wynn Resorts were normal early Friday.
+A spokesman for MGM Resorts International the company’s hotels and gaming floors were operating normally.

 While other emergency services in the U.S. reported outage issues, Las Vegas Metropolitan Police said it had not been impacted.
 Clark County Fire Department officials said the EMS patient care tracking system was “slow” but still functional.

 Similarly, at least one Safelite glass repair service in west Las Vegas and Dunkin Donuts and Lifetime Fitness in Summerlin were open and operating but dealing with system problems.
-Starbucks’ system also appeared affected with mobile ordering out of commission.
+Starbucks’ system also appeared affected with mobile ordering out of commission Friday morning.
 Customers could still order in-store.

 The Associated Press and Review-Journal reporters Noble Brigham, Estelle Atkinson, John Katsilometes, Mick Akers, David Danzis, Sean Hemmersmeier and Richard Velotta contributed to this report.